jbroadway/docs/docs/1.0/creator-tools/generating-colliders-on-characters.md

 When dealing with arms, fingers and legs, make sure that the joints don't overlap.
 If you find the generated colliders do overlap, tweak them until they are just barely touching one another.
-The only exception to this is if you have a character that does not match standard human perportions.
+The only exception to this is if you have a character that does not match standard human proportions.
 In these instances, you might want to have more or less overlap and will require some testing to determine what settings work best.

 ![Colliders - Arm setup](https://www.flipsidexr.com/files/docs/screenshots/colliders-arms.png)